In this article:

 4. Close the furnace door & secure any screws.

-Provisioning the Central Air Monitor
+Commissioning the Central Air Monitor with the HAVEN IAQ App

-- Turn on the forced air-system
+- Turn on the air handler fan.

-1. Connect to homeowner's WiFi & finish the installation.
+Connect to homeowner's WiFi & finish the installation.

 - Connect to the home’s WiFi network - your customer must supply the WiFi network name and password.

-- Please note the name and password are both case-sensitive!
+- Please note the name and password are both case-sensitive! - If there's a typo, the Monitor's LED will turn orange and you'll be directed to re-enter the WiFi details.

 - Cloud analysis